berger1920/Hitachi_MCU_Dumper/README.md

 Original project by Sean Riddle: http://www.seanriddle.com/h8/300/

-(Where you can find the firmware, explanations on how it works, etc.)
+(There you can find the firmware, explanations on how it works, etc.)

 PCBs designed so far: